handsontable/handsontable/docs/12.0/guides/cell-features/selection.md

 To jump across a vertical edge:
 - When cell selection is on a row's first cell, press the left arrow key.
-- When cell selection is on a row's last cell, press the right arrow key, or press <kbd>TAB</kbd>.
+- When cell selection is on a row's last cell, press the right arrow key.

 #### Jumping across horizontal edges